Radio constraint on outflows from tidal disruption events: Summary

 For reasonable parameters, the peak luminosity is less than $10^{40}\,\rm erg\,s^{-1}$.
 The total emitted energy $\sim tL\simeq10^{47}\,\rm erg$ is much smaller than the kinetic energy $M_{\rm ej}v^2/2\sim10^{50}{\,\rm erg\,}M_{\rm ej,-1}v_9^2$, for the sources considered here.
 This implies that, unlike claims in the literature \citep[e.g.][]{Cendes+2021b,Stein+2021}, to produce the observed emission there is no need to consider additional energy-injection into the outflow (Matsumoto et al. in prep).

 To conclude we have shown here the importance of late radio followup of TDEs.
-Somewhat surprisingly these observations that can be made at leisure without a rush are very significant.
+Somewhat surprisingly these observations whose schedule can be flexible are very significant.
 Upper limits taken 20 years or more after the event provide interesting limits on properties of the outflow, the nature of the TDE, and on the density structure surrounding the supermassive BH.